-In a still very unstable global market, the automobile sector is prioritising operational and financial efficacy in order to improve its margins
+In an unstable global market, the automotive sector is prioritising operational and financial efficiency in order to improve its margins

-While manufacturers have to deal with the challenge posed by emerging markets - which have widely varying dynamics - they must also respond to new trends in mature markets and take into account the changing nature of relationships between Western consumers and their vehicles.
+While manufacturers have to deal with the diverse challenge posed by emerging markets and their widely varying dynamics, they must also respond to new trends in mature markets and take into account the changing nature of relationships between Western consumers and their vehicles.

 The automobile sector faces a major paradox: despite its structural difficulties, inducing the need for exhaustive self-reassessment after more than a century of existence, the sector still has strong potential for growth worldwide.

-Globalisation, growing regulatory constraints, urban-development challenges and the impacts of the digitisation of modes of consumption require automotive manufacturers to continue their efforts to combine flexibility and innovation for more efficiency.
+Globalization, growing regulatory constraints, urban-development challenges and the impacts of the digitization of consumer behaviors require automotive manufacturers to pursue their efforts to combine flexibility and innovation to increase efficiency.

 Pursuing the dynamic adaptation of your offer to the fast evolution of the driver experience is key to success in this sector

 New modes of mobility (car-pooling, car-sharing, multi-modularity) are symptomatic of the changes affecting the driver - vehicle relationship nowadays.
-Against a background of economic instability and increasing concern over environmental issues, these new behaviours will continue to spread beyond big cities, where they are most obvious today.
+Against a background of economic instability and increasing concern over environmental issues, these new behaviors will continue to spread beyond big cities, where they are most visible today.

-Lighter equipment, the development of electric and hybrid vehicles and the acceleration of R&D investment in heat engines are all signs that automotive manufacturers are taking on board environmental issues and consumers' new expectations - which are more and more focused on travelling safely and responsibly.
+Lighter equipment, the development of electric and hybrid vehicles and the acceleration of R&D investment in heat engines are all signs that automotive manufacturers are on-boarding environmental issues and consumers' new expectations - which are more and more focused on travelling safely and responsibly.

 Consequently, the automobile sector must respond to these issues by offering ever more innovative products that reflect these new consumer habits and expectations.

-Developing an ‘industrial footprint’ in response to globalisation issues
+Developing an ‘industrial footprint’ in response to globalization issues